jaison10/nitk-metallurgy-vlab/XRD/experiment/experiment-name.md

-## Optical microscopy of Non ferrous samples.
+## Determination of crystal structure of a powder sample by X-Ray Diffractometer.